Alexis-Looten/EPSI-INDUS-PYTHON/README.md

 ----------------------------------------------------------

-### *How to use the Python script : selenium.py*
+### *How to use the Python script : compare_title.py*

 Install Selenium (pip install selenium)

-Open selenium.py --> edit url1, url2 and url3 with your urls
+In the selenium folder open compare_title.py --> edit url1, url2 and url3 with your urls

 Run the script, it will show you the 3 url's title and finaly the longest of them